vdclab/vdclab-wiki/databases/bacterial_databases/PRODORIC.md

 ## Notes from Users

-- different tools available
+- Different tools available
-- lot of different informations
+- Lot of different informations
-- lot of cliquable and linked pages
+- Lot of cliquable and linked pages
-- possible to interact with the sequence
+- Possible to interact with the sequence

 > not updated since 2008